OWASP/www-project-benchmark/tab_tool_support.md

 * [Acunetix Web Vulnerability Scanner (WVS)](https://www.acunetix.com/vulnerability-scanner/) - .xml results file ([see Exporting Scan Results (Generic XML export))](https://www.acunetix.com/resources/wvs11manual.pdf) was the command line /ExportXML switch) or .xml results file from Acunetix 360
 * [Burp Pro](https://portswigger.net/burp) - .xml results file
+** To generate XML results: click on benchmark in site map so you see ALL findings in Issues pane.
+Then select ALL issues in Issues pane, right-click and select 'Report selected issues'.
+Select XML, then next, next, next, and save to file.
+To reduce size of results file, you can eliminate all the details, and not include requests/responses, which reduces the file size by 2/3rds.
 * [HCL (Formerly IBM) AppScan DAST](https://www.hcltechsw.com/wps/portal/products/appscan/home) - .xml results file
 * [Micro Focus Fortify WebInspect](https://www.microfocus.com/en-us/products/webinspect-dynamic-analysis-dast/overview) - .xml results file
 * [Netsparker](https://www.netsparker.com/web-vulnerability-scanner/) - .xml results file